+Personal Information

+Surname: Title:

-Personal Information Surname: Mr / Mrs / Miss / Ms / Dr / First names: Date of Birth: College: Year of entry: viruses (BBVs) that can be transmitted to patients during exposure prone procedures (EPPs) or othe worker's blood to get into the patient e.g. after an see Appendix 1 for additional information.
-To min the Council of Heads of Medical Schools, Health F and the Higher Education Occupational Practition offered testing for evidence of infection with HBV, training.
-Freedom from infection with BBVs is not accidental injury from a needle / surgical instrument; nimise risk to patients Public Health England (PHE), Protection Scotland, the Association of UK Hospitals ers Group recommend that all medical students be HCV and HIV during the initial stages of medical he infection can be eradicated or satisfactorily If you do not agree, however, you will not be allow medical students and your consent to test is required. yed to participate in or undertake EPPs during your ts medical students who could have been at risk of d.
-For additional information see Appendix 2 and
+First names: Date of Birth:

+College: Year of entry:

+viruses (BBVs) that can be transmitted to patient during exposure prone procedures (EPPs) or off worker's blood to get into the patient e.g. after as see Appendix 1 for additional information.
+To m Council of Heads of Medical Schools, Health Prothe Higher Education Occupational Practitioners testing for evidence of infection with HBV, HCV Freedom from infection with BBVs is not an absorbance. man immunodeficiency virus (HIV) are all bloodborne ts from an untreated infected health care worker (HCW) ner procedures where there is opportunity for the naccidental injury from a needle / surgical instrument; inimise risk to patients UK Health Security Agency, the otection Scotland, the Association of UK Hospitals and a Group recommend that all medical students be offered and HIV during the initial stages of medical training.
+Colute requirement to train as a doctor, however, medical students, who participate in EPPs, must

+and counselled by an Occupational Health Phys your general practitioner informed.
+You will be a allowed to assist with or undertake EPPs unless ing infection with a BBV, you will be personally informed ician and referred for specialist advice whilst keeping able to continue on your course, but would not be the infection can be eradicated or satisfactorily qualifying or practising as a doctor, except for any

+If you do not agree, however, you will not be allo medical students and your consent to test is required. wed to participate in or undertake EPPs during your ects medical students who could have been at risk of ed.

+ttps://www.gov.uk/government/publications/bbvs-in- gement to decide whether you agree to be tested.

+Blood test consent

+I have read the information provided regarding BB I consent to a blood test for HBV surface antigen,

+otographic identity validated samples (IVS) for EPP not IVS then the tests will be repeated to meet these

+Signed: Date:

+ntacting: OccHealth@admin.cam.ac.uk.
+An